reubenfirmin/lucifer/README.md

 ## status

-Alpha.
-It works for the most part, but results should be taken to be approximate.
+Beta.
+Produces basic output.

 ## roadmap

-* Fix string parsing issues to ensure no data is lost
+* Formatting for main summary by process
+ * ansi colors
+ * --detail flag to list all files under each process
+ * resolve user ids
 * Summarize by file type
-* Resolve user ids
+* Summarize by user
+* Get full command (and other metadata) from ps

 # kotlin-native

 This project is an exploration of kotlin-native, which is basically functional, but has some real warts.
-The biggest of which (for the sake of this project) is that readLine() does not split on newline (0xA), as it does on a JVM platform, so the code is jumping through hoops to make sure data isn't lost.
-There appears to be a further bug in that readLine is losing some values - but that's currently being worked on.
+The biggest that I encountered is that readLine() does not split on newline (0xA); after spending a couple of hours trying to massage the broken output I eventually realized that I could just call C's stdio `fgets` function, which reads a line.
+Nice.